blakesmods/web/apps/web/content/docs/1.20/mysticalcustomization/adding-crops.md

 ### Ingredient

-You must assign the crafting ingredient used to craft this crop's seed.
+You can assign the crafting ingredient used to craft this crop's seed.
 This can be either an item or a tag, and uses the same syntax as a crafting recipe.
 ```json
 {
   "ingredient": {